San Antonio Unpaid Taxes

 Penalty Abatement: If you can show an inability to pay, the IRS may abate some of the penalties they have assessed against you and allow you to pay the tax and interest owed.
 (Interest generally cannot be abated absent an IRS delay).

-Installment Agreement: If you do not qualify for an Offer in Compromise or Currently Not Collectible status, but you still cannot pay your entire tax liability in one payment, the IRS offers the Installment Agreement option.
+Installment Payment Agreements: If you do not qualify for an Offer in Compromise or Currently Not Collectible status, but you still cannot pay your entire tax liability in one payment, the IRS offers the Installment Agreement option.
 An Installment payment plan is negotiated with the IRS to make repaying your tax debt more manageable.
 Some taxpayers may qualify for a Partial Payment Installment Agreement where smaller payments are made which total less than the original liability owed.
 Click here to read more about IRS payment agreements.

 Pay Your Liability in Full: If you have the ability to fully pay your tax liability, the IRS expects you to pay it.
 Many taxpayers are surprised to find they may have to take out a home equity loan, borrow from their retirement or savings accounts or sell assets to pay their debt.
 If you have assets, the IRS will look at these assets to determine your ability to pay your tax debt, even if you do not currently have the cash on hand to pay.